 In June of 1927 the Rev. Frederick Worthman began a pastorate that was to extend over a 10-year-period.
 During this time the congregation began its series of noon-day Lenten Services at the Regent Theater, initiated Sunday morning broadcasts over the local radio station, and participated in Oklahoma-Kansas Walther League Talent Quests that were promoted by Professors G. A. Kuhlmann and A. E. Kunzmann.
 On Feb.
 23, 1930, the name of the congregation was officially changed to Trinity Lutheran Church.
 The arrival of Pastor Werner Kuntz in November 1937 ended a brief vacancy caused by the departure of Pastor Worthman several months earlier.
 In January of 1942 Trinity lost one of its founding members and generous benefactors with death of Mrs. Adelaide Baden.
 Another of Winfield’s many floods struck on April 24, 1944; this one, however, was more serious than most.
 The water rose suddenly, forcing curtailment of a Sunday service.
 Although it completely filled the basement, the water caused no structural damage to the building.
 On April 2, 1945, Pastor Kuntz was released to accept a call to the Lutheran Social Service Office of the Michigan District.

 A month after the installation of Rev. Clemens Zehnder in October of 1945, the congregation elected a building committee which was charged with the task of making plans to finance and construct a new building.
 However, because the cost to relocate was higher than expected, the congregation decided to remain in their building and make a limited number of repairs and alterations.
 Beginning in 1953, more studies regarding construction and relocation were made but disagreement regarding the best options prevented any final solutions.
 This indecision was finally resolved when a suitable site on Mound between 9th and 10th became available.
 The purchase of this property was approved on May 5, 1958, and the William Caton firm was hired to draw up plans for the new structure to be built on that location.
-At this point Pastor Zehnder accepted a call to a church in Mexico City, thus ending a pastorate of 13 years, the longest in the history of the congregation.
+At this point Pastor Zehnder accepted a call to a church in Mexico City, thus ending a pastorate of 13 years.

 The Schmiesing pastorate also saw significant changes in the church office with the introduction of new procedures and equipment.
 In May of 1964 the congregation adopted a completely new constitution, replacing the original constitution that dated back to 1889.